GMGI-Fisheries/Epigenetic_aging_haddock/scripts/03-TrimGalore.md

 ### List of R1 files

-`ls -d /work/gmgi/Fisheries/epiage/haddock/raw_data/*R1*.gz > R1_files` to create a list of files with R1 in the name to be used in the TrimGalore script below.
+Create a list of files with R1 in the name to be used in the TrimGalore script below:
+- `ls -d /work/gmgi/Fisheries/epiage/haddock/raw_data/*R1*.gz > R1_files`
+- For sequencing round 2, I added this step within the slurm script

 ### Installing packages on conda